dubbyOW/BCDEditTweaks/README.md

 ## Disclaimer

-Modifying system settings can have significant effects on your system's behavior.
+Modifying system settings can have significant effects on your system’s behavior and introduce security risks.
+Machines connected to the internet with these tweaks applied need to be very cautious about the websites they visit, the files they download, and the links they click.
 Only apply these tweaks if you understand what they do.
-If you're unsure, it's best to seek advice from a professional or knowledgeable community.
+If you’re unsure, it’s best to seek advice from a professional or knowledgeable community.
 Use this script at your own risk.

+## Safe alternative

+If you are not an advanced user, you can still benefit from the safe options that pose ZERO SECURITY RISK if you choose the BCDEditSafeTweaks.cmd script.
+If you want to know exactly what these tweaks do, read one of the sections below that describes every single tweak.
+The parameters rated safe are:
+- `bcdedit /set disabledynamictick yes`
+- `bcdedit /set useplatformtick yes`
+- `bcdedit /set tscsyncpolicy enhanced`
+- `bcdedit /set uselegacyapicmode no`
+- `bcdedit /set usephysicaldestination no`
+- `bcdedit /set hypervisorlaunchtype off`: This one should only be used if you don’t plan on using a Virtual Machine.

 ## Overview

-The `BCDEditTweaks.cmd` script is designed to be run in a Command Prompt with administrative privileges.
-It provides an easy way to apply a set of BCDEdit tweaks or reset them to default values.
+The `BCDEditTweaks.cmd` and `BCDEditSafeTweaks.cmd` scripts are designed to be run in a Command Prompt with administrative privileges.
+They provide an easy way to apply sets of BCDEdit tweaks or reset them to default values.

 ## Usage

-1. Download the `BCDEditTweaks.cmd` script from this repository.
+1. Download the `BCDEditTweaks.cmd` or `BCDEditSafeTweaks.cmd` script from this repository.
 2. Right-click on the downloaded file and select 'Run as administrator'.
 3. The script will prompt you with two options:
-    - `[1] Apply BCDEdit Tweaks`
+    - `[1] Apply BCDEdit Tweaks` or `Apply BCDEdit Safe Tweaks`
     - `[2] Reset to Default`
 4. Enter your choice and press Enter.
 5. After proper script execution, restart your system.